radioation/SGDK_Scrolling/ParallaxPy/README.md

     fStep = fix32Add( fStep, FIX32(0.0233));        // change shift by 0.0233 pixels
   }
 ```
 This works up to 80 pixels for the top row.
-This is because floor pattern
+This is because the output image
-repeats every 80 pixels.
-To handle this, reset the scroll values when the top
+only has enough pixles drawn to scroll one repetition.
+To handle this, reset
-row has moved 80 pixels.
+the scroll values when the top row has moved 80 pixels.
 ```c
     scrollStep = 0;
     memset(fscroll, 0, sizeof(fscroll)); // zero out all scroll values